 Whilst we always try to work with parents and carers to explore their views, we also accept that parents and carers can exercise their right to excuse their child from the sex education elements of our programme (other than that which comes within the Science curriculum).
+The sex education elements are designated by us as a school.
 There is no right to withdraw from Relationships Education or Health Education.